padresmurfa/style_guides/csharp_unit_tests.md

 ---

 ## **3. Region-Focused Test Classes**
 Regions describe cohesive areas of responsibility inside a production class.
 Mirroring those regions in the test suite keeps the feedback loop tight by ensuring every region has an intentionally scoped test class.
+Treat these region-focused classes as a tool rather than a mandate—when a production class only has a handful of regions or methods, duplicating files for each can be overkill.
 - Only introduce a `<RegionName>` segment when the production code exposes a `#region` with the same PascalCase name.
 - When a class contains multiple regions, create a separate test class per region, following the naming rules above and keeping each class in its own file.
 - Do not reuse a `<RegionName>` segment across unrelated production regions; each region must map to a single test class.